 Short-term effects of methamphetamine are those a person experiences while abusing the drug.
 Stimulant drugs like meth affect the central nervous system and can create an extended period of excitement and agitation in the body, leading to dangerous increases in certain body functions, including heart and breathing rates, body temperature and blood pressure.

-Short-term effects of methamphetamine abuse can last anywhere from eight to 24 hours, or more if a person is abusing the drug continuously in binges.
+Short-term effects of methamphetamine use can last anywhere from eight to 24 hours, or more if a person is abusing the drug continuously in binges.

 Other short-term effects of snorting methamphetamine may include:

 - extreme sweating